| Acceleration Studies Foundation

 Acceleration-Aware/"Accelaware".

-more autonomously every year, as they continually "do more,
+to run faster and more autonomously every year, as they continually

-better, with less."
-We seek to better understand and guide
+"do more, better, with less."
+We seek to better understand

-accelerating systems to improve the world and ourselves.
+better guide them to improve world and ourselves.

 Multidisciplinary.

-We cover not just technology and business, but some of the science
+We are concerned not just with technology and business, but the

-driving recent accelerations, and major social implications.
-We
+science driving recent accelerations, and major social implications.

-consider not just individual, cultural, and national change, but
+We consider not just individual, cultural, and national change,

 Farsighted.
 We explore